renkun-ken/rlist/README.md

 ### More functions

-In addition to these basic functions, rlist also supports various types of grouping, joining, searching, sorting, updating.
-Moreover, a unified `equal()` function is provided to support exact matching, value comparing, pattern matching, and fuzzy matching.
+In addition to these basic functions, rlist also supports various types of grouping, joining, searching, sorting, updating, etc. For the introduction to more functionality, please go through the [rlist Tutorial](/rlist-tutorial).

-For more details, view the vignettes and documentation.

 ## Lambda expression